 These results include subsidized rental properties as well as the cost of utilities and are in line with the findings of the Engagement Survey and with current rental listings on Craigslist and similar websites.

-See Table 45: Rental rates in the CVRD's electoral areas and Lake Cowichan in 2019 and Figure 19: Rental rates in the CVRD's electoral areas and Lake Cowichan in 2019.
-These indicate the rental rates at which 10% of units are more affordable, 20% of units are more affordable, 30% of units are more affordable, etc.
+They are presented below in the form of deciles, which are the rental rates at which 10% of units are more affordable, 20% of units are more affordable, 30% of units are more affordable, etc.